hds-sandbox/transcriptomics_app_ucloud/README.md

 # Transcriptomics sandbox

-In this app you will find material for the transcriptomics sandbox in Rstudio of the **[Health Data Science sandbox](https://hds-sandbox.github.io)**.
+In this app you will find material for the transcriptomics sandbox of the **[Health Data Science sandbox](https://hds-sandbox.github.io)**.
 This contains courses you can learn from, datasets and tools you can work with for your own research/learning purposes.
-Each item of this sandbox is based on [Rstudio server](https://www.rstudio.com/).
-Rstudio server is a web-based integrated development environment for R programming language, including Rmarkdowns, code, and data.
+Items of this sandbox might based on [Rstudio server](https://www.rstudio.com/) or [JupyterLab](https://jupyter.org/):

+- Rstudio server is a web-based integrated development environment for R programming language, including Rmarkdowns, code, and data.
+- JupyterLab is the latest Python web-based interactive development environment for notebooks, code, and data.

 Usually, each item includes a dedicated webpage with additional informations, guides, and material.

 ## Available items